Do you need to learn Danish to live in Denmark?

 Some people have a natural ear for language, and a have a memory that suits language learning.
 For others like me, it’s just hard painful work.
 It took me five months on a part time course (at Studieskolen in Copenhagen) to get enough Danish to blag my way through a job interview in Danish.
 This involved quite a bit of nodding along, and occasionally repeating the last word they said in a vague attempt to look like I understood what they were talking about.
 You’ll be amazed what you can get away with by maintaining eye contact, and appearing fascinated by everything someone says.
 Until you’re asked a question.

 It takes a little time to build up the fluency, but you will only pick it up after first doing a course.
 The idea that you will pick up Danish through osmosis, aint gonna happen, just as, ‘I will learn Danish later’ isn’t going to happen.
 Do it now.

 And if you are interested on some budget tips for visiting Copenhagen click here.

 Some of the Danish language schools

 www.studieskolen.dk Studieskole (Is the one I went to)

-www.kiss.dk Københavns Intensive Sprogskole – Copenhagen’s Intensive language school.
+www.kiss.dk KISS – Københavns Intensive Sprogskole – Copenhagen’s Intensive language school.
 (Always wondered if Gene Simmons teaches there.
 In full make-up)

 Iain Cameron is a Copenhagen based freelance graphic designer, web designer and illustrator.
-Here is my About me page.
+Here is my About page, and my portfolio page.